SRagy/weather_project/README.md

 I am not a weather company, so I do not have direct access to advance meteorological data, nor any desire to get that deep into things for a personal project.
 What I can access, however, is the predictions of others.
 This project works on data scraped from accuweather.
 The data was scraped over a period of about 40 days in 2020 when this project was initiated.

 Subsequently, I did nothing with the project for the next three years, but recently had the opportunity and good reason to return to it and finally process some of the data.
-The whole process is summarised below, and complete detail is present in the included notebooks.
+The whole process is summarised below, and complete detail (including all the relevant code) is present in the included notebooks.

 ## What questions do we want to answer?
 The initial angle for this project came from the observation that some weather companies claim forecasts for months in advance.
 This seems [ambitious](https://www.washingtonpost.com/news/capital-weather-gang/wp/2016/04/11/accuweather-extends-its-controversial-45-day-weather-forecasts-to-90-days/), since 90 days is a season.